ara3d/geometry-toolkit/README.md

 # 📐 Ara 3D Geometry Toolkit

-A set of components, scripts, and libraries for geometry creation and manipulation for use in Unity.
+A set of components, scripts, and libraries for geometry creation and manipulation in the Unity editor.
 This library is intended to help in the creation of editor tools, and for learning and experimenting with geometric routines.